waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 }
 ```

-In order to intepret the relationship between P<sub>B</sub> and the probability that the Braves win, we can draw a graph for them.
+In order to interpret the relationship between P<sub>B</sub> and the probability that the Braves win, we can draw a graph for them.
 ```{r}
 plot(x = PBseries,
      y = win_prob,